SELF GUIDED AUDIO TOURS HAWAII

 This is the star of the park!
 The General Sherman Tree’s claim to fame is being the world’s largest living tree, by volume.

-If you have time, you can continue from the General Sherman Tree on the Congress trail.
+If you have time, we recommend continuing from the General Sherman Tree on the Congress trail.
 It’s also paved and easy, just under 3 miles round-trip, and takes you to two groups of mature sequoias.

 download shaka guide